-This is the second of the “Week-Long Alaskan Dream” post series.
+This is the sixth of the “Week-Long Alaskan Dream” post series.

 Previous posts in the series: